gautamVaja/100daysOfCode/Log.md

 Project : Social-Media-App using ReactJs

 Implementation : Today I implemented "create a post" and "comment a post" functionality in my project

+DAY 6

+Project : Social-Media-App using ReactJs

+Learning : Conditions inside reducers, changing class using JS.

+Implementation : Today I implemented "Like a post and comment", "Search user" and started implementing chat function.